 - be signed and dated by the member of the fund in the presence of two independent adult witnesses

 - set out the proportion of the death benefit to be paid to the nominated beneficiary

 A BDN will usually cease to have effect three years after it is signed.
 It is therefore imperative to review your nominations every three years.
 Depending on the superannuation fund, the time period may be shorter.
 The Trust Deed is therefore relevant in this regard.

 Where the BDN does not comply with the requirements, the Trustee of a fund does not have the discretion to pay it to the nominated beneficiary.
 Instead, the death benefit will be paid to “dependants” within the meaning of the SIS Act.

 A superannuation trust fund usually allows the Trustee the discretion to decide who should receive a deceased’s death benefit, within the range of eligible recipients.
 If you are not happy with the decision, contact us today to discuss your options in challenging the Trustee’s decision.

 The Trustee will usually review your objections and make a decision after 28 days.
-If you are still not satisfied with the decision, an appeal can be made to the Superannuation Complaints Tribunal.
+If you are still not satisfied with the decision, an appeal can be made to the Australian Financial Complaints Authority.
 There are time limitations in which you can make an application, therefore legal advice should be obtained as soon as possible.